Joyland Amusement Park: Layout and operation

-The park is laid out linearly with a midway.
-Much of the midway had water sprayers overhead to mist guests, which increases guest comfort in Lubbock's hot, dry climate.
+The park was laid out linearly with a midway.
+Much of the midway had water sprayers overhead to mist guests, which increased guest comfort in Lubbock's hot, dry climate.
 There were several water rides, roller coasters and family rides.

-There was a park train that runs from one end to the other, with a station near the kiddie rides as well as one at the far end of the park, done in ATSF colors, as well as a sky ride/chairlift system, with a single station, both of which allow patrons to view the entire park.
+There was a park train that runs from one end to the other, with a station near the kiddie rides as well as one at the far end of the park, done in ATSF colors, as well as a sky ride/chairlift system, with a single station, both of which allowed patrons to view the entire park.